Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

-The $L$ estimate is obtained by direct plug-in of weight function estimation using sample splitting as above.
-Details are in the appendix.
+The main insight is that the asymptotic variance for the proposed estimator is the same as the variance for the maximum likelihood estimator in the case where $F_0$ is known up to a shift.
+Our conditions are not optimal (see \citet{stone1975adaptive} for minimal ones in the one sample case).
+The $\sqrt n$-consistent estimator for $\tau$ can be based on any quantile treatment effect estimator.

 Thus, both the estimators $\hat{\tau}^{waq}$ and $\hat{\tau}^{if}$ are adaptive to models in which the distribution of control and treated potential outcomes is known up to location.
 Theorem \ref{thm:efficiency} implies that the influence function based estimator is as efficient as the maximum likelihood estimator based on the true distribution function.
 For instance, if potential outcomes are normally distributed, the maximum likelihood estimator is the difference in means, and the influence function estimator has the same limiting distribution.
-If, however, the potential outcomes follow a double exponential distribution, the difference in means estimator is not efficient; the difference in medians is the efficient estimator.
-Under this true distribution, the influence function based estimator adapts and has the same limiting distribution as the difference in medians.
+If, however, the potential outcomes follow a double exponential distribution, the difference in medians is the efficient estimator.
+Under this distribution, the influence function based estimator adapts and has the same limiting distribution as the difference in medians.
 For the Cauchy distribution the optimal weights are more complicated, \(w_f(u) \propto - \cos(2 \pi u) \sin(\pi u)^2\), but the influence function based estimator has the same limiting distribution, without requiring a priori knowledge about the distribution.
 This influence function based estimator $\hat{\tau}^{if}$ is a special case of the estimator developed by \citet{cuzick1992efficient,cuzick1992semiparametric} for the partial linear regression model setting.

-Although these estimators are efficient under the constant additive treatment model, as we shall see in Section 3, if the model is violated, estimates of the types derived from $f$ known continue to estimate at rate $n^{-1/2}$, meaningful measures of the treatment effect as discussed in Section 2.1.
+Although these estimators are efficient under the constant additive treatment model, as we shall see in Section 3, if the the constant quantile treatment effect assumption is violated, estimates of the types derived from $f$ known continue to estimate at rate $n^{-1/2}$, meaningful measures of the treatment effect as discussed in Section 2.1.
 This is unfortunately not the case for $\hat{\tau}^{if}$ and $\hat{\tau}^{waq}$ because estimation of $f'$ and $f''$ introduces components of variance of order larger than $n^{-1/2}$.
-However, there is a partial remedy.
+However, there is a partial remedy, that we discuss next.